10.4 Real Estate, Infrastructure, and Commodities

 Real estate

 Real estate returns come from rental income, occupancy, rent growth, operating expenses, financing cost, capital expenditures, and terminal value.
-Direct ownership may provide control and potential tax benefits, but it creates concentration, operating responsibility, appraisal uncertainty, and high transaction costs.
+Direct ownership offers control and potential tax benefits but creates concentration, operating responsibility, appraisal uncertainty, and high transaction costs that can exceed 5-7% of value on a sale.

-A REIT offers liquid exposure to real estate through publicly traded shares or listed units.
-REITs can improve access and diversification, but their market price can move with equity markets, interest rates, leverage expectations, and investor sentiment.
+A REIT (real estate investment trust) provides liquid, publicly traded exposure.
+REITs improve access and diversification, but their market price moves with equity markets, interest rates, leverage expectations, and investor sentiment.
 A REIT is not the same as direct ownership of one building.

-Net operating income is central to property analysis.
-It generally reflects property revenue less operating expenses before financing costs and income taxes.
-Capitalization rates connect property income to value.
-A lower cap rate implies a higher value for a given income stream, all else equal.
+Net operating income (NOI) is central: it is property revenue less operating expenses, before financing costs and income taxes.
+The capitalization (cap) rate links income to value, where value = NOI / cap rate.
+A lower cap rate implies a higher value for a given NOI, all else equal, and cap rates tend to rise (values fall) when interest rates rise.

 Infrastructure

-Infrastructure assets provide services such as transportation, utilities, communication, energy, water, and social facilities.
-They may have long lives, high upfront capital costs, and strong barriers to entry.
-Cash flows may be regulated, contracted, availability-based, or linked to usage volume.
+Infrastructure assets deliver essential services: transportation, utilities, communication, energy, water, and social facilities such as hospitals or schools.
+They have long lives, high upfront capital costs, and strong barriers to entry.
+Cash flows may be regulated (an approved return on a rate base), contracted (a long-term power-purchase agreement), availability-based (paid for being ready to operate), or volume/usage-based (toll roads, ports).

 Commodities

 Commodity exposure can come from physical ownership, futures, commodity-linked equities, ETFs, or funds.
-Commodities do not usually produce cash flow like bonds or rental property.
-Returns often depend on supply and demand shocks, inventory levels, geopolitical events, weather, currency moves, and inflation expectations.
+Commodities generally produce no cash flow like bonds or rental property; returns depend on supply-and-demand shocks, inventory levels, geopolitics, weather, currency moves, and inflation expectations.

 Structured aid: real asset comparison table